Programme

 NIMV Applications with MRIPete ThelwellNewcastle University, Newcastle, UK

-Session 2NIMV in Radiotherapy Research and Clinical PracticeChair: Arjan Bel
+Day 1, Session 2Non-invasive mechanical ventilation in Radiotherapy: Research and Clinical PracticeChair: Arjan Bel

 10:30–10:45